langmead-lab/monorail-external/README.md

 # monorail-external

-This is for helping potential users of the monorail RNA-seq processing pipeline (alignment/quantification) get started running their own data through it.
+This is for helping potential users of the Monorail RNA-seq processing pipeline (alignment/quantification) get started running their own data through it.

-Caveat emptor: both the monorail pipeline itself and this repo are a work in process, not the final product.
+Caveat emptor: both the Monorail pipeline itself and this repo are a work in process, not the final product.

 If you're reading this and decide to use the pipeline that's great, but you are beta testing it.

 Please file issues here as you find them.

+Monorail is split into 2 parts:

+* recount-pump
+* recount-unify

+`recount` comes from the fact that Monorail is the way that the data in `recount3+` is refreshed.

+However, Monorail also creates data for https://github.com/ChristopherWilks/snaptron

 ## Requirements

-* Container platform (Docker or Singularity)
+* Container platform (Singularity)
-* Pre-downloaded (or pre-built) genome-of-choice reference indexes (e.g. HG38 or GRCM38), see below for more details
+* Pre-downloaded (or pre-built) genome-of-choice reference indexes (e.g. HG38 or GRCM38), see next section of the README for more details
 * List of SRA accessions to process or locally accessible file paths of runs to process
 * Computational resources (memory, CPU, disk space)

 You can specify the number of CPUs to use but the amount of memory used will be dictated by how large the STAR reference index is.
-For human it's 30 GBs.
+For human it's *30 GBs of useable RAM*.

 Multiple CPUs (cores/threads) are used by the following processes run within the pipeline: